rspamd/rspamd/doc/fuzzy_storage.md

 $ make rspamd-test
 ```

-and run the test suite of different variants of hashes algorithms on a specific platform:
+and run the test suite of different variants of hash algorithms on a specific platform:

 ```
 test/rspamd-test -p /rspamd/shingles
 ```

 **Important note:** it is not possible to change the parameter without losing all the data in the storage, as only one algorithm can be used simultaneously for each storage.
-The Conversion of one type of hash to another is impossible by design as a hash function cannot be reverted.
+Conversion of one type of hash to another is impossible by design as a hash function cannot be reversed.